Code-Institute-Submissions/molacuizine/README.md

 11. Site administrator goal: *be able to add, update and delete items for store management purposes.*</br>
 This was achieved with the store management [page](#store-management-page).

-12. Site administrator goal: *be able to open and close the online site for control purposes.*</br>
+12. Site administrator goal: *be able to toggle the online status of the store for control purposes.*</br>
 This was achieved with store status [feature](#store-status-feature).

 13. Site administrator goal: *be able to make an item become temporarily unavailable.*</br>